 - Apple iPad, iTouch or iPhone for games and videos

 - a stand for my iTouch/iPhone (iStand or business card holder will work)

 - child size earphones*

-* In this photo I show child size earbuds, but have since switched to proper kid's size headphones (please see post here).
+* In this photo I show child size earbuds, but have since switched to proper kid’s size headphones (please see post here for the best kids headphones).
 We now have one iTouch for each child but earlier on we bought a Belkin splitter so the kids could both watch a show on the same device.

 My dining necessities include the following:

 - sippy cup or bottle